 ‘The course provided a very interesting insight into the classical world, covering a wide range of culture and information with a different topic each day.
 Classes were engaging and didn’t feel like a school day, with fun games and friendly and knowledgeable tutors.
 I would definitely recommend the course and hope to do another with Debate Chamber next year.’

 ‘This Summer School was really good and I would definitely recommend it.
 Lots of the things you learn help you with GCSE/A Level courses, but at the same time aren’t things that they teach at school.
 The areas covered are very wide so you get to examine a wide spectrum of topics under the heading of Classical Civilisation.’

-To book a place or places at the Classical Civilisations Summer School, or if you have any further questions, simply call on 0845 519 4827, email firstname.lastname@example.org, or use the form below.
+To book your place at the Summer School, or if you have any further questions, simply call on 0845 519 4827, email firstname.lastname@example.org, or book online.